1452 (2nd October)

 Henry Tudor landed at Milford Haven in Wales at the head of an army.

 King Richard III called his army to muster at Leicester.

 Richard, at the head of his army, left Leicester and marched to meet the forces of Henry Tudor.

 Battle of Bosworth Field

-This decisive battle between the forces of Henry Tudor and Richard III, saw Richard killed and Henry proclaimed King Henry VII
+This decisive battle between the forces of Henry Tudor and King Richard III, saw Richard killed and Henry proclaimed King Henry VII

 on the battlefield.